-The worldwide market for eubiotics is estimated to grow at a CAGR of 5.6% between 2018 and 2026.
+The global eubiotics market is estimated to grow at a CAGR of 5.6% from 2018 to 2026.
 Eubiotics have always been a major component for healthy maintenance of equilibrium of micro flora in the gastrointestinal tract.
 The ban in several countries on several varieties of antibiotics not to be used as growth promoters in animal feed has made eubiotics the paramount alternative.
 This is expected to be one among the most significant drivers for the growth of eubiotics market from 2018 to 2026.

 These products have opened up new horizons for the management of gastro intestinal health without the use of antibiotics.
 Various types of eubiotics have shown significantly affirmative effect on gut health and animal wellness and healthiness.
 However, the efficacy of these components is mainly based on antimicrobial effects and their capability to influence and partially transform the composition and general concentration of intestinal microflora.
 Some of the beneficial effects of eubiotics especially organic acids include improvement of palatability and reduction of diet pH, preservative and antimicrobial effects in feed, enhancement of pepsin activity, reduction of gastric pH, enhanced disability of ingredients, reduction of diarrhea and coliforms, and effects on microflora in the gastro-intestinal tract.
 These advantages of using adequate amount of eubiotics in feed lead to a balanced nutritional supply for livestock and eventually result in higher productivity of dairy products and enhanced quality of meat.